carlosfrontend/HashMap/README.md

 # HashMap ( The Odin Project )
 ## The Odin Project
-Project that creates a HasmMap with Javascript.
+Project that creates a HashMap with Javascript.

 Links: